chieni/imhungry/README.md

 	- Sign in
 		- Enter in your username and password and click sign in
 	- Add ingredients to the pantry
-		- Once logged in, just type in ingredient name in the text field, you will be presented with a drop down of all valid ingredients you can add to the pantry, either click on one or type in one exactly.
-Then specify an amount, any amount will do, including any sort of units you might want to add to the amount.
-For example, ("5 slices") for the ingredient, "Colby Jack Cheese".
+		- Once logged in, just type in ingredient name in the text field, you will be presented with a drop down of all valid ingredients you can add to the pantry.
+To add one, select the ingredient from the drop-down list.
+Then specify an amount (any amount will do) including any sort of units you might want to add to the amount.
+For example, "5 slices" for the ingredient "Colby Jack Cheese".
 Then click the Add button.
 	- Edit ingredients in pantry
 		- Click on the "()" next to an existing ingredient to edit the ingredient amount
 		- Click on the "x" next to an ingredient to delete it from the pantry